 Can you cook gluten-free pasta in the Instant Pot?

-You sure can.
-I experimented with Barilla gluten-free rotini noodles and my method still worked perfectly.
-If you use another brand of noodles, the timing could vary.
+- I experimented with Barilla gluten-free rotini noodles and my method still worked perfectly.

 If you have a favorite jarred sauce or already have some homemade marinara sauce made, this recipe for Instant Pot Pasta, just got a whole lot easier for you!